Mamotromico/Suwayomi-Server-podman/README.md

 |:--------------------------------------:|:--------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |                 **TZ**                 |               `Etc/UTC`                |                                                                                                              What time zone the container thinks it is.                                                                                                               |                                                                                                          |

-Instead of using environment variables, this setup leverages the support for that podman has for k8s ConfigMaps, and have our server.conf be a mounted config map so that our server settings are static and defined by the yaml file.
+Instead of using environment variables, this setup leverages the support that podman has for k8s ConfigMaps, and have our server.conf be a mounted config map so that the server settings are static and defined by the yaml file.

 ```yaml
 ---